TeMyls/PIVET/ReadMe.md

 * tiff
 * bitmap

-## These formats can be
+### These formats can be
 * Converted to others
 * Have their times cut
-* Be cropped to a specific size,
+* Be cropped to a specific size
 * Have their audio edited
 * Be resized
-* Have specific frames extracted from them.
+* Have specific frames extracted from them
 * Have their bitrate edited